 Here’s what you can do:

-- Load you plate up with as much colorful fruits and veggies as you can
+- Load your plate up with as many colorful fruits and veggies as you can

 - Drink more water (½ your weight in ounces)